PhantomGamesDevelopment/TWM2/README.md

       * For the most part, this rifle has been collecting dust in the bin of unused weapons due to other tools such as the S3 and R700 in the pool
 	  * This weapon has been in need of a long coming tweak of power to make it a more viable choice
 	    * Increased the bullet impact damage from 0.3 to 0.44
-	    * Reduced the round rechamber time from 0.3 seconds to 0.15 seconds
+	    * Reduced the round rechamber time from 0.3 seconds to 0.25 seconds
-	    * Reduced the spread factor of the weapon from 3:1000 to 2:1000
     * M4A1
       * This jack of all trades weapon currently sits as a power outlier in the assault rifle bin due to the various attachments it has
 	  * Coupled with a high base round damage, this weapon would have turned into the go-to gun without adjustments